ianturner88/vanilla-js-qwixx/README.md

 | :------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------: |
 | ![](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/April%2030.2.png) | ![](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/April%2030.3.png) |

+Additionally, the lock images were rotated to adhere to the boardgame's design.

+In a previous version, in the html file, I referenced the images as 'src=/images/dice.png'.
+This led to an error where the images where displayed when I ran the files locally but not when I deployed the code to github pages.
+The remedy?
+I needed to make the image source paths relative: 'src=./images/dice.png'.
+The '.' before the first '/' makes all the difference.

+A black border was added to the yellow available numbers' display.
+Personally, I find this visually easier on the eyes, since the yellow and the white blur together.

 # April 24:

 The scoreboard area has been laid out (78 and 320 are the largest possible scores for each category).
 The display will show a player's point total in each row, and will be made to update whenever a new button is selected or deselected.
 Also, a 'Void Pick' button has been built.
 This button will allow a player to deselect their current pick, so long as the dice as not yet been rolled.